UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Abstract

 \section{Abstract}

-The rapid growth of UAV applications necessitates a robust communication and networking architecture capable of addressing the diverse requirements of various applications concurrently, rather than relying on application-specific solutions.
-This paper proposes a generic and reliable multi-UAV communication and networking architecture designed to support the varying demands of heterogeneous applications, including short-range and long-range communication, star and mesh topologies, different data rates, and multiple wireless standards.
-Our architecture accommodates both adhoc and infrastructure networks, ensuring seamless connectivity throughout the network.
-Additionally, we present the design of a multi-protocol UAV gateway that enables interoperability among various communication protocols.
+The rapid growth of UAV applications necessitates a robust communication and networking system architecture capable of addressing the diverse requirements of various applications concurrently, rather than relying on application-specific solutions.
+This paper proposes a generic and reliable multi-UAV communication and networking system architecture designed to support the varying demands of heterogeneous applications, including short-range and long-range communication, star and mesh topologies, different data rates, and multiple wireless standards.
+Our architecture is designed for both ad hoc and infrastructure networks, ensuring seamless connectivity throughout the network.
+Additionally, we present the design of a multi-protocol UAV gateway that enables interoperability among various communication protocols to enhance connectivity.
 Furthermore, we introduce a data processing and service layer framework with a graphical user interface of a ground control station that facilitates remote control and monitoring from any location at any time.
 We practically implemented the proposed architecture and evaluated its performance using different metrics, demonstrating its effectiveness.